 8. Customer Service Is Vital

-73% of consumers say that excellent customer service makes them feel loyal to brands.
+73 percent of consumers say that excellent customer service makes them feel loyal to brands.

 Customer service is still key to your success.
 Through excellent service, you build brand loyalty that allows you to better compete with other businesses.